Kicherer

 Michelle Kicherer is a fiction writer, writing coach, and a book critic for the San Francisco Chronicle and Willamette Week.

-Michelle holds an MFA in English and Creative Writing from Mills College and is a writing instructor for Literary Arts, Litquake, Portland Community College, and Writing Workshops.
-She loves to dissect stories and is always encouraging her students to get a little weirder.
-Michelle offers limited writing coach slots each year with a focus on developmental editing.
+Michelle holds an MFA in English and Creative Writing from Mills College and is a writing instructor for Literary Arts, Litquake, Portland Community College, and others.
+Michelle offers limited writing coach slots each year with a focus on fiction and memoir.
 She occasionally co-writes a book, has ghostwritten several memoirs and nonfiction books, and just completed a novel.
 She is at work on her third book.

-Michelle is the producer and host of The Banana Pitch Variety Show and radio show, a recorded variety show featuring interviews and performances by writers, musicians, comedians and “others.”
+Michelle is the Founding Editor of Banana Pitch Press, a nonprofit independent press that publishes novellas and memoirellas with a focus on work, in all its forms.
+She is the producer and host of The Banana Pitch Variety Show and radio show, a recorded variety show featuring interviews and performances by writers, musicians, comedians and “others.”

 Read her unofficial bio here.